 You decide to target the keyword “cheap flights Tokyo.”
 To make sure that Google shows your ad to people who use synonyms, you select the Broad Match keyword matching option.

 However, you’re concerned that your ad costs might spin out of control if Google displays the ad to people who use related searches.
-So you decide to use Broad Match Modifier.
+So you decide to use a broad modifier.

 In AdWords, you specify that the words “cheap” and “flights” must be included in the search term.